 If you are crossing from Kenya in your own vehicle, bear in mind that Uganda’s fuel prices are higher than in Kenya, so stock up accordingly.
 Nairobi to Kampala may take US$35-$65 worth of fuel depending on the type of vehicle you’re traveling in.

 The only direct route between Tanzania and Uganda connects Masaka to the port of Bukoba, crossing at the Mutukula border post.
 From Bukoba, overnight ferries continue to Mwanza thrice weekly.

 It is possible to travel between Kampala and Bukoba in boats, but far easier to use Falcon’s direct bus services.
 These leave from the central bus park in Kampala on Tuesday, Thursday, and Sunday at 10.30, in time to connect with the overnight ferry to Mwanza, and return on the following day.
 Tickets cost UGX 30,000.

-The road routes heading south from Mwanza are now paved, should give you great pleasure driving solo.
+The road routes heading south from Mwanza are now paved, which should give you great pleasure driving solo.
 Far better to backpack the thrice-weekly passenger-train service via Tabora to Dar es Salaam on Lake Tanganyika’s coast or Kigoma.